-The following table shows the gross unrealized losses and fair values of our investments in individual securities that are in an unrealized loss position aggregated by investment category, (in thousands):
+The following table shows the gross unrealized losses and fair values of our investments in individual securities that are in an unrealized loss position, aggregated by investment category (in thousands):

-June 30, 2006 Fair Value Unrealized (Losses)/gains Federal agency securities \$ 17,975 \$ (57) Corporate bonds and notes 32,527 (68) Total \$ 50,502 \$ (125) December 31, 2005 I air Value Unrealized (Losses)/gains December 31, 2005 Federal agency securities I Tair Value 12,879 \$ · · · · · · · · · · · · · · · · · · · (Losses)/gains Federal agency securities 12,879 \$ (Losses)/gains (17)
+September 30, 2006 Fair Value Unrealized Losses

+Federal agency securities \$ 10,241 \$ (20)

+Corporate bonds and notes 14,155 (9)

+Total \$ 24,396 \$ (29)

+December 31, 2005 Fair Value Unrealized Losses

+December 31, 2005 Federal agency securities Fair Value \$ 12,879

+Losses

-As of June 30, 2006, there were no investments that had been in a continuous unrealized loss position for more than twelve months.
+At September 30, 2006, we had two investments with a combined fair market value of approximately \$3.5 million that had been in a continuous unrealized loss position for more than twelve months.
+As of September 30, 2006, this unrealized loss amount was approximately \$2,000.
+We have not recorded an impairment charge as of September 30, 2006, since we have the ability and intent to hold these investments to maturity at which time no gain or loss would be recognized.
+Both of these investments will mature by October 31, 2006.
 As of December 31, 2005, we had an investment in corporate bonds and notes with a fair market value of approximately \$1.0 million that was in a continuous unrealized loss position for more than twelve months.
 During the periods presented, there were no recorded realized gains or losses on investments.

-As of June 30, 2006, a total of 33 individual securities were in an unrealized loss position for less than twelve months and deemed to be temporary.
+As of September 30, 2006, a total of 15 individual securities were in an unrealized loss position for twelve months or less and deemed to be temporary.
 As of December 31, 2005, 34 individual securities were in an unrealized loss position for less than twelve months and deemed to be temporary.